Legal and Regulatory Information

 The main credit risk to which the Firm is exposed is in respect to the failure of its debtors to meet their contractual obligations.
-The majority of the Firm’s receivable is related to corporate finance advisory activities.
-The Firm believes its credit risk exposure is limited since the Firm’s revenue is ultimately related to advisory fees received from its client.
-These fees are received throughout the year/ on the success of a transaction.
+The majority of the Firm’s receivable is related to investment management activities.
+The Firm believes its credit risk exposure is limited since the Firm’s revenue is ultimately related to management fees received from funds.
+These management fees are drawn throughout the year from the funds managed.
 Other credit exposures include bank deposits and office rental deposits.

 The Firm undertakes periodic impairment reviews of its receivables.
 All amounts due to the Firm are current and none have been overdue during the year.
 As such, due to the low risk of non-payment from its counterparties, management is of the opinion that no provision is necessary.
 A financial asset is overdue when the counterparty has failed to make a payment when contractually due.
 Impairment is defined as a reduction in the recoverable amount of a fixed asset or goodwill below its carrying amount.

-The table below sets forth the Firm’s credit exposures and corresponding capital resource requirements as at the reporting date:
+The table below sets forth the Firm’s credit exposures and corresponding capital resource requirements as at 31 March 2019:

 ||Risk Weighted Exposure